Veritasosrb/veridical/UConnectHackathon/DeepInAI/Readme.md

 <h2> Description : </h2>

 Small startups are increasingly migrating to the cloud, but the process of selecting the right cloud service provider can be challenging.
 Cloud Compass simplifies this process by providing a centralized platform that offers customized recommendations for cloud service providers based on your business needs. <br>
-Our platform also offers insights on how to **optimize your cloud usage and cost**.
+This platform also offers insights on how to **optimize your cloud usage and cost**.
 With Cloud Compass, small startups can **streamline the cloud migration process** and **find the right solutions that meet their specific requirements**, without having to navigate the complexities of cloud migration on their own.

 <h2> Benefits of using cloud compass: </h2>